Big 12’s Texas, Oklahoma make request to join powerhouse SEC

 ”While the SEC has not proactively sought new members, we will pursue significant change when there is a clear consensus among our members that such actions will further enrich the experiences of our student-athletes and lead to greater academic and athletic achievement across our campuses,” Sankey said.

+Heitner said the SEC does not want to get entangled in a messy divorce by being accused of actively trying to cause the breakup.

+”If the SEC actually reached out first to Texas and Oklahoma with the intention to gauge interest and perhaps provide an offer, that could create a foundation for a tortious interference claim and put the SEC at issue of legal exposure,” Heitner said.

-SEC bylaws state at least three-fourth of its members (11 of 14) must vote in favor of extending an invitation for membership.
+The SEC’s next action is to vote on whether to extend an invitation to Texas and Oklahoma.
+SEC bylaws state at least three-fourth of its members (11 of 14) must vote in favor to invite a new member.
+SEC presidents are scheduled to meet Thursday, but it is unclear if they will vote.

-Texas A&M joined the conference in 2011 along with Missouri in the SEC’s most recent expansion.
-A&M initially voiced concerns about allowing an in-state rival to join the conference, but athletic director Ross Bjork has since suggested his school would not shy away from added competition.

 The boards of regents at Texas and Oklahoma each announced Tuesday that meetings would be convened Friday with conference affiliation on both the agendas.